Marcus Younis

-Marcus Younis (born 3 July 2005) is an Australian professional soccer player who plays as a winger for Danish Superliga club Brøndby.
+Marcus Younis (born 3 July 2005) is an Australian professional soccer player who plays as a winger for Danish Superliga club Brøndby and the Australia national team.

 Club career

 Western Sydney Wanderers

-Raised in the suburbs of Western Sydney, Younis joined Western Sydney Wanderers at the age of 12, during which he faced recurring injuries for three years.
+Born and raised in the suburbs of Western Sydney, Younis joined Western Sydney Wanderers at the age of 12, during which he faced recurring injuries for three years.
 After gaining consistency in the youth teams, Younis made his A-League Men debut for the first-team on 15 January 2023, replacing Brandon Borrello, in the 82nd-minute of a 1–1 draw against Melbourne City.
 He signed his first professional contract, a two-year scholarship contract, on 7 July with the first-team.

 Loan to PSV Eindhoven

 After impressing from his 2022–23 and 2023–24 seasons, Younis extended his contract for two years with the Wanderers in September 2024.
 On the day of his re-signing, he was loaned out to PSV Eindhoven in the Eredivisie with an option to buy.
 Younis played 26 games for Jong PSV in the 2024–25 Eerste Divisie, scoring five goals and providing four assists.